Rennell Island: Culture

 The locals play sport most days of the week in the afternoons.
 Soccer, rugby, volleyball & netball are the sports of choice.

 The natives call Rennell "MUGAVA" and they call Bellona "MUNGIKI".
 They then combine the last three letters of each Island and come up with a word called AVAIKI.
-If someone local does something silly you might hear someone say ‘That’s the Avaiki way’.
-They also have a Rugby and Netball team called Avaiki.
+They have a Rugby and Netball team called Avaiki.

-The locals don't have much respect for chiefs but most respect the Church leaders.
-They don't like the politicians much because, as soon as they get elected, they move to Honiara and only show up again when it's time to get re-elected.
+The locals do not have much respect for chiefs but most respect the Church leaders.

 When an outsider enters a village there appears to be no apparent hierarchy and it is acceptable to talk to either men or women.
 The people who hold important jobs here are the religious leaders and teachers.
 The chiefs are not really respected here and are said to wield no real power.
 This view of chiefs as powerless is sparked by grandchildren of the commoners, who are well educated these days and want to retaliate against the traditional views held by their ancestors.

-Provincial Government
+Provincial government

 The second island that makes up Renbel province is Bellona Island (pop. under 1000) thereby giving rise to the provincial name REN-BEL.

 The Renbel province covers a land area of 840 km2.
 The province or Renbell was established in 1993 where it was revealed that 99% of the land is customarily owned with only the main road and Bellona airfield being owned by the government.

 Tigoa (Tingoa) is the capital for Rennell Island and located at the Rennell Airfield.
 It is referred by the locals as TNT and has a population of about 400 people.
 A number of residences are built either side of the airfield.
 Both the Royal Solomon Island Police and the Provincial Government offices are stationed at Tigoa.

 The traditional chief system does not operate in the province.

 The Provincial Government are tasked with providing health, education, transport, power, water and other basic services.
 They are funded with about $128,000 per month from the Central Government to do this.

 The Government structure has 10 wards each with elected members: